xportz/drRoon/README.md

 ## Notes

 - The script uses the `mutagen` library to handle audio file metadata.
-- It's recommended to backup your music library before running this script, especially if you choose the folder renaming option.
-- It's also recommended to test it on a small subset of your music before running it against your entire music library.
+- It's recommended to backup your music library before running this script.
+Alternatively, it's recommended to test it on a small subset of your music library before running it against your entire music library.
 For instance, you can try copying a few albums to a test folder and run it against those to see how it operates.
 - The script has only been tested on a Mac.

 ## Contributing